 Trying to calm my thoughts, I took a deep breath, but as soon as it seemed like I would be able to gain control of my pain, it all rushed back, and in a sudden snap of memories, I was once again whisked away to that night.

 “Alright, Eva, I’ll be back in, like, forty five minutes.
 Josh will be here the whole time, so don’t worry about anything.”
 I gave my sister a small wave as she walked out of the house.
 She had promised my parents that she would pick Grandma Mary up from the airport on time.
 My mom insisted that she could stay home from her lunch with the girls, but in an attempt to prove her responsibility Taylor had practically shoved her out the door.
 Even though I was twelve years old, I was terrified of staying home alone, and this was before The Incident.
-Josh Wilkens, Taylor’s boyfriend of two years, had volunteered to stay with me, since there wasn’t room in the two person car that Taylor had been left with the pickup Grandma with.
+Josh Wilkens, Taylor’s boyfriend of two years, had volunteered to stay with me, since there wasn’t room in the two person car that Taylor had been left with the pickup Grandma with.“Bye, Taylor!”
+I turned back to the book that I had been reading.
+Josh was practically a brother to me, and he was totally comfortable in our house, and we were totally comfortable in it too.

 After a few minutes of watching TV Josh turned to me, “So, kiddo, what do you want to do?”
 I shrugged, indifferent.
 “Well, what did we do last time?”
 He asked.